gagolews/genieclust/docs/_sources/index.rst.txt

 Genie is also **very fast** — determining the whole cluster hierarchy for datasets of millions of points can be completed within :any:`a coffee break <rmd/timings>`\ .
-Therefore, it is perfectly suited for solving of **extreme clustering tasks** (large datasets with any number of clusters to detect) for data that fit into memory.
+Therefore, it is perfectly suited for solving of **extreme clustering tasks** (large datasets with any number of clusters to detect) for data (also sparse) that fit into memory.
 Thanks to the use of `nmslib` [3]_, sparse or string inputs are also supported.